 - 1. Turn off the projector.
 Wait for the Power light to stop flashing, then unplug the power cord. - 2.
 Turn the projector upside down. - 3.
-To clean the intake vents, use a small vacuum cleaner designed for computers and other office equipment.
-If you don't have one, gently clean the vents with a soft brush (such as an artist's paintbrush).
+To clean the intake vent and filter, use a small vacuum cleaner designed for computers and other office equipment.
+If you don't have one, gently clean the vent with a soft brush (such as an artist's paintbrush).

-4. If the dirt is difficult to remove or the filter is broken, replace the filter as described on page 64.
-Contact your dealer or call Epson at 800-GO-EPSON (800-873-7766) to obtain a new filter.
+4. If the dirt is difficult to remove or the filter is broken, replace the filter as described on page 62.
+Contact your dealer or call Epson at 800-GO-EPSON (800-463-7766) to obtain a new filter.

-To order replacement air filters, request part number V13H134A08.
+To order replacement air filters, request part number V13H13408.
 See page 11 for ordering information.

-When you get a replacement lamp for your projector, you should replace the filters.
+When you get a replacement lamp for your projector, you should replace the filter.

-To check how long the lamp has been in use, see page 71.
+To check how long the lamp has been in use, see page 69.